ericstoneking/42/Docs/Install-mingw-JD.md

      - **MinGW** (within MSYS2) is used for building **Windows-native executables**.

 3. **Update MSYS2**:
    - You need to update MSYS2 and MinGW.
+The terminal may need to restart during this process.
 Run these commands in sequence:
      ```bash
      pacman -Syu
      pacman -Su